Knio/dominate/pyy/html/README.md

 Creating Documents
 ------------------
-Since creating the common structure of an HTML document everytime would be excessively tedious pyy_html provides a class to create an manage them for you, `document`.
+Since creating the common structure of an HTML document everytime would be excessively tedious pyy.html provides a class to create an manage them for you, `document`.

 When you create a new document, the basic HTML tag structure is created for